Enjoyed this? Why not try...

 Making the right exercise playlist doesn't mean just throwing a bunch of songs into one place and getting started.
 You need to pick songs that will keep you motivated and push you to get through your workout.

-Making a playlist can be like setting times within your exercise; the fast songs mean you have to push yourself, the slow song means you can slow it down or take a breather.
+Making a playlist can be like setting times within your exercise; the fast songs mean you have to push yourself, and the slow song means you can slow it down or take a breather.
 People tend to stick to a rhythm, and if you are providing your own rhythm, you can make the most out of your workout.

 Other benefits of exercising to music are: